AnuarTB/anuartb.github.io/cs482project.md

 # No it doesn't fit
 <br/>
 Solve puzzles in an unusual way.
 Control the puzzle pieces by tilting your phone and complete levels.
-The game was done by Team #3 during the [CS482 - Interactive Computer Graphics class in KAIST](http://vclab.kaist.ac.kr/cs482/index.html).
+This Android game was developed by Team #3 during the [CS482 - Interactive Computer Graphics class in KAIST](http://vclab.kaist.ac.kr/cs482/index.html).
 Was implemented using Java and OpenGL without use of any third-party libraries.

 # Evaluation
 <br/>